Q&A: What does a deal between TikTok and Oracle mean?

 A Chinese Foreign Ministry official said Monday that it had no comment on Oracle, but described the situation as a “typical government-coerced transaction."

-Q: How much does Oracle’s closeness with the administration matter in this deal?

-A: Trump did not say if he prefered Oracle or Microsoft but he describe Oracle as “a great company” that could handle the sale.
+A: Trump hasn't said if he preferred Oracle or Microsoft but in August described Oracle as “a great company” that could handle the sale.

 Oracle co-founder Larry Ellison is unusual among tech executives for his public support of President Donald Trump.